 4. Keep the door open

 Be sure to keep the conversation light and positive.
 You may not want this particular management consultancy job; that doesn’t mean your professional paths won’t cross in the future or that the company won’t offer opportunities to which you are better suited down the line.
 Be sure to thank your contact for their consideration and time.

 5. Stay in touch

 The majority of professional people are now on LinkedIn.
 Many career opportunities are developed through personal networks rather than through applications on a job board.
 According to our recent Job Search survey, 77% of management consultants cited their own network as a channel for identifying job opportunities.
 Even if you have declined a job offer, it is likely you and the hiring manager work in a similar industry or function.
 Send a personalised connection request to the hiring manager, or the individuals you made contact with during the interview process.
+In this way you can turn down a job offer but keep the door open in the event that a more attractive role is advertised.
 It’s always a good idea to touch base with your connections from time to time.
 This allows you to leave yourself open to communication and opportunities for the future.